Alliance Air (India)

+It is presently a wholly-owned subsidiary of Air India Asset Holdings Limited, a special purpose vehicle formed by the GoI to retain the ownership of the Alliance Air after its parent company Air India was sold to Tata Sons in 2021.

 History

-Alliance Air was founded in April 1996 as a wholly-owned subsidiary of Indian Airlines (merged with Air India in 2011).
+Alliance Air was founded in April 1996 as a wholly owned subsidiary of Indian Airlines.
 The parent company wished to make better use of its Boeing 737 fleet, so it wet-leased 12 of these aircraft to Alliance Air.
 The subsidiary operated its first flight on 15 April 1996.
 Alliance Air served as a low-cost feeder airline for Indian Airlines, providing connections to the latter's hubs from various smaller cities across the country.
-In 2002 the airline was offering flights to 44 destinations in India utilizing a fleet of 11 Boeing 737-200s.
-On 1 April 1997, Vayudoot Airlines, a joint venture of Air India and Indian Airlines Merged with Alliance Air to serve the regional air routes of Northeast India and several other parts of India.
+In 2002, the airline was offering flights to 44 destinations in India utilising a fleet of 11 Boeing 737-200s.
+On 1 April 1997, Vayudoot Airlines, a joint venture of Air India and Indian Airlines, merged with Alliance Air to serve the regional air routes of Northeast India and several other parts of India.

+In November 2013, Air India announced that it would dry lease eight ATR-72 aircraft to replace Alliance Air's ageing fleet of ATR 42 and CRJ700 aircraft.
+The airline inducted its first ATR 72-600 aircraft in to its fleet in December 2014.
+The last CRJ aircraft was phased out in 2017.

+In 2016, the airline was delegated to kick-start the Indian Government's Regional Connectivity Scheme to connect unserved and under-served airports in the country.
+The airline hence placed orders for ten ATR 72 aircraft in October 2016.